BNU-CO452-Derek/BlueJ/README.md

     String date = formatter.format(currentTicket.getDate());
 ~~~
 #### Enumerations
 Whenever you have a piece of data that only has a limited range of values, an enumeration is the best way to go.
-So for example you could define Coin as where P10 has a value of 10
+So for example you could define Coin as where P10 has a value of 10, and P20 a value of 20.
+Without the values in parenthases the values are numbered 0,1,2,3 etc.
 ~~~java
     public enum Coin
     {